SticsRPacks/sandbox/README.md

 for you.
 It was specifically created to help new people to learn the basis of all tools used in the project.

-The first thing to learn for package development is how to use GIT and GITHUB.
+The first thing to learn in this tutorial is how to use GIT and GITHUB.

 ## GIT and GITHUB